 Canada, oh, Canada.
-My mom, sister, and I went for a quick 5 day girls trip to Vancouver.
+My mom, sister, and I went for a quick 5 day girls trip to Vancouver in July 2018.
 We went for the whale watching and ended up having so much more fun than we even expected.
-That’s saying a lot because when the three of us get together its always a blast.
 I figured I would share a super quick run down of the trip highlights.
-If you have any more questions you can leave them in the comments or send me an e-mail.

 What to do